techqueria/website/content/english/join/_index.md

 ## Member Benefits

 - Access to our online Slack community where you can network with thousands of other Latinx in Tech
+- Access to our dedicated events platform
-- Subscription to our monthly email newsletter with org updates, events, event discounts, job postings and more
+- Subscription to our monthly email newsletter with org updates, job postings and more
 - (Future) Access to our member only portal with a dedicated job board & career resources

 ## Aftermath

-Anyone who signs up will also be subscribed to our mailing list which you can opt out of at any time.
+Anyone who signs up will be automatically subscribed to our mailing list, sent an invite to our Slack community and automatically subscribed to our events platform for virtual webinars with the ability to opt in to local city chapters.

-If you don't get an invite within 2 weeks, please [contact us](/contact) and let us know so we can check why you haven't received an invite yet.
+If you don't get an invite to our Slack community within 2 weeks, please [contact us](/contact) and let us know so we can check why you haven't received an invite yet.

 ## Best Practices